 If I was going to teach my children about love, I had to love myself enough to leave.

 I told him I had a ticket, and I wanted him to understand clearly that I was leaving.
-Silence.
+Silence again.

-I’m not sure if he didn’t believe me, or if it was a lack of listening, or denial … but he would never take what I said seriously.
-So I always tried to be clear.
+I’m not sure if he didn’t believe me, or if it was a lack of listening, or denial, but he would never take what I said seriously.
+I always tried to be clear, but he refused to listen.
+His only filter for understanding the world was his own.
+My voice never mattered.

-In the security line at the airport, he called.
+In the security line at the airport my phone rang.

 He begged me to come back.
-He went between weeping and yelling, and telling me how much he loved me.“We were married in the Mormon temple, Lauren!”
-“How could you do this to me, Lauren?!” … it was always about what I did to him.
+He went between weeping and yelling, and telling me how much he loved me.
+“We were married in the Mormon temple, Lauren!”
+“How could you do this to me, Lauren?”
+It was always about what I did to him.
+And, once again, only his tears mattered.
+His tears were some of the most manipulative tears I have ever seen, especially when he was losing control.

-I kept reminding myself: if I wanted to one day have strong daughters, I had to be strong.
-I flew to Salt Lake, so scared, but taking it one step at a time.
+I kept reminding myself: If I wanted to one day have strong daughters, I had to be strong.
+I flew to Salt Lake City, so scared, but taking it one step at a time.
+And then I flew to the Dominican Republic to visit a close friend.

-She encouraged me throughout the week, and made me promise to divorce him.
-Oh, I was.
+Kristy encouraged me throughout the week and made me promise to divorce him.
+I told her I would leave.
 It was over.
 I had left.
 How grateful I am for the friends who loved me and encouraged me through this process.

-From The Dominican Republic, I was flying to Tucson, Arizona.
-Ruthanne had purchased that ticket, and said she was waiting with open arms.
-She couldn’t wait to see me, and to know I was away from him.
+From the Dominican Republic, I was flying to Tucson, Arizona.
+My Aunt Ruthanne had purchased that ticket, and said she was waiting with open arms.
+She couldn’t wait to see me and to know I was away from husband.
 I was learning to be strong once again.

-I still had hope: Hope to have children.
+After leaving I still had hope: Hope to have children.
 Hope for love.
 Hope for a better life.
 That was hope worth having.
-No longer hope with him.
+I longer had hope with him- I needed to start a new life with someone who actually wanted to talk to me.
+Silence in a new marriage can be deafening- and demeaning.
+I needed to leave- and, for the first time, I did.

 Copyright © 2016 Lauren Matthias / LaurenMatthias.com copyright 2016. all rights reserved.
 You may not take content from this site without written permission.

-If you’re experiencing the pain and devastation (whether now or in the past) of being in an abusive relationship with a narcissist and you’re ready to get your life back – Click “contact” at the bottom of this page for a 45 minute “Love Life Recovery” Makeover Session.
-We’ll set up a plan so you can look forward to having the life and love you deserve.
+To read the rest of Lauren’s story and ebook click HERE If you’re experiencing the pain and devastation (whether now or in the past) of being in an abusive relationship with a narcissist and you’re ready to get your life back with the help of coaching – Click “contact” at the bottom of this page.